wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

 #### Provisions applying to disclosure statements

-*   Heading: substituted, on 24 March 1995, by section 9 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).
+*   Heading: replaced, on 24 March 1995, by section 9 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).

 ##### 89 Offence to fail to publish required information in disclosure statement